-- Includes US\$359 million in short-term non-trade-related credits. à ò - Includes payments deferred for a value of US\$200 million. - Two agreements (July and September) clearing away arrears on short-term letters of credit.
-7 - A new money facility for US\$3 800 million was obtained (over 10 years with a 1.5% spread over LIBOR) in a separate agreement dated April 1984.
-It is included here to simplify the presentation of the relevant information.
-S - Interbank lines of credit (US\$5 200 million) maintained through end-1986.
-This agreement was facilitated by a credit for US\$900 million from the BIS various credits from US Government Agencies which totalled US\$2 900 million. $\stackrel{\leftarrow}{\sim}$ - Rollover of short-term debt for one year. - Consolidates three separate agreements of January (US\$1 160 million), June (US\$780 million) and November (US\$1 700 million). - Short-term debt converted to medium-term. 可可可以 - Includes rollover of short term debt for US\$15 675 million, maintenance of US\$9 800 million trade-related lines of credit plus restoration of interbank exposure to US\$6 000 millions. - MYRA which restructured loans which had been rescheduled by 1983 agreement.
+- u/ Rollover of short-term debt for one year. - y/ Consolidates three separate agreements of January (US\$1 160 million), June (US\$780 million) and November (US\$1 700 million). - w/ Short-term debt converted to medium-term. - x/ Includes rollover of short-term debt for US\$15 675 million, maintenance of US\$9 800 million trade-related lines of credit plus restoration of interbank exposure to US\$6 000 million. - y/ MYRA which restructured loans which had been rescheduled by 1983 agreement.
 Includes rescheduling of US\$5 billion new money facility of 1983.

-This gave rise to repeated short-term rollover of US\$950 million. × - Includes private sector debt for US\$2 643 million. /2 - MYRA which restructured loans not included in 1983 agreement. - aa/ - Deferment of first principal payment for rescheduled 1983 new money facility as amended by March 1985 MYRA. - This agreement was complemented by a bridge credit for US\$500 million from the US Federal Reserve and other participating governments; it is not included in ह्या हि - Co-financing operation of World Bank for US\$300 million not included in total.
-B 8 - These rates also apply to outstanding portions of 1983 and 1984 agreements. - These rates also apply to outstanding portions of 1983 agreement. # - Includes US\$844 million in previously restructured debt.
-8 - Agreement includes co-financing from World Bank, 훋 - Includes deferment of 1986 maturities for US\$9 300 million. 当油 - change in the spread for the 1983 and 1984 new money facilities, the growth contingency co-financing (as well as regular co-financing) of the World Bank and This might be considered the first real "renegotiation agreement" for its magnitude, the reduction of terms on previously restructured loans, the ex-post the contingency investment support facility. - Restructuring of prepayment which was deferred since October 1985. - Reduction in terms of 1983-1984 new money facilities and 1983-1987 restructuring agreements as well as rescheduling of some original 1988-1991 maturities. includes retiming element (interest paid once yearly only). > 의 - Agreement facilitated by extension of maturity of loan for US\$500 million placed previously by US Federal Reserve and other OECD governments. Ē 5
+This gave rise to repeated short-term rollover of US\$950 million. - z/ Includes private sector debt for US\$2 643 million. - aa/ MYRA which restructured loans not included in 1983 agreement. - bb/ Deferment of first principal payment for rescheduled 1983 new money facility as amended by March 1985 MYRA. - cc/ This agreement was complemented by a bridge credit for US\$500 million from the United States Federal Reserve and other participating governments; it is not included in total. - dd/ Co-financing operation of World Bank for US\$300 million not included in total. - ee/ These rates also apply to outstanding portions of 1983 and 1984 agreements. - $\underline{\textit{ff}}$ These rates also apply to outstanding portions of 1983 agreement. - gg/ Includes US\$844 million in previously restructured debt. - hh/ Agreement includes co-financing from World Bank. - ii/ Includes deferment of 1986 maturities for US\$9 300 million. - jj/ This might be considered the first real "renegotiation agreement" for its magnitude, the reduction of terms on previously restructured loans, the ex-post change in the spread for the 1983 and 1984 new money facilities, the growth contingency co-financing (as well as regular co-financing) of the World Bank and the contingency investment support facility. - kk/ Restructuring of prepayment which was deferred since October 1985. - III/ Reduction in terms of 1983-1984 new money facilities and 1983-1987 restructuring agreements as well as rescheduling of some original 1988-1991 maturities.
+Includes retiming element (interest paid once yearly only). - mm/ Restructuring of all principal maturities of pre-December 9, 1982 debt (maturing after December 31, 1985) for private sector borrowers is included. - nn/ Agreement facilitated by extension of maturity of loan for US\$500 million placed previously by United States Federal Reserve and other OECD governments. - oo/ An incentive offered banks that signed up before a certain date. - pp/ Agreement included reduced spread for 1985 new money facility of US\$925 million. - qq/ Restructuring of private sector debt.